theronhitchman/linear-algebra/how-to-homework/index.md

 ---
 layout: default
-Title: How to Do Daily Homework
+title: How to Do Daily Homework
 ---

 It is my experience that students often do not know how to read a mathematics